Swede Midge Fly Management

 You won’t know until you try to grow Brassicas if your soil is already infected.
 If your soil is NOT already infected, physical barriers are a crucial defense mechanism.
 Cover your brassica plants with fine insect netting throughout the growing season.
 Place small groups of Brassica family crops under bug netting bags, or cover your whole bed with bug netting.

--Tall brassicas (like kale, collards): Since these plants can grow 4 to 5 feet tall, use larger bug netting bags designed for big fruiting plants.
+-Tall Brassicas (like kale, collards): Since these plants can grow 4 to 5 feet tall, use larger bug netting bags designed for big fruiting plants.
 Support the netting with 2-3 wooden stakes inside the bag to prevent it from resting on the plants and potentially damaging them.
-Use garden staples to hold down the bottom of netting.
+Use stones, wood or garden staples to hold down the bottom of netting against the soil.

 -Short Brassicas (like cabbage): Use smaller bug netting bags suitable for their height.
-Or place sheets of bug netting on the plants supported by sticks,
+Or place sheets of bug netting on the plants supported by sticks or hoops made of bendable white PVC half-inch pipes, see our blog post Installing Hoops on Raised Beds.

 • Bug netting attached to a hinged hoop house: Another option is to hinge a wooden rectangle to the top of your raised bed.
 Attach the hoops to the rectangle.
 Learn more details in this video: How to Build a Hinged Hoop House